-The WGEA Employer of Choice for Gender Equality citation commenced in 2014 and is a leading practice recognition program that aims to encourage, recognise and promote active commitment to achieving gender equality in Australian workplaces.
+The Employer of Choice for Gender Equality (EOCGE) citation is a voluntary leading-practice recognition program designed to encourage, recognise and promote organisations' active commitment to achieving gender equality in Australian workplaces.

-In 2017 the Agency commenced a strategic review of the citation and the revised version has been developed and effective from 2019-20.
-It reflects findings from the latest academic research into drivers of improved gender equality outcomes and consultation with gender equality experts and practitioners, industry groups and employers.
+The criteria for the citation cover seven focus areas.
+These reflects findings from the latest academic research into drivers of improved gender equality outcomes and consultation with gender equality experts and practitioners, industry groups and employers.

 For a top-level summary of the EOCGE criteria to highlight current, new and future requirements please refer to the EOCGE criteria summary checklist: